Why is thyroid testing so important in individuals with Down syndrome?

 To understand more about the need to monitor thyroid hormone levels in children with Down syndrome please refer to the attached presentation which outlines thyroid monitoring guidelines for families.

 DISCLAIMER: Please note that this guide is for information purposes only.
-Please consult a financial advisor for any legal consulations or advise pertaining to your needs.
+Please consult a qualified medical professional for condition management.